BlufferMK/VBA-challenge/README.md

 I first coded the loop to identify the unique ticker symbols, checking each symbol against the next one in the column.
 This meant I had to code to include the final stock's year end price and volume separately.

 I stored the ticker symbols in an array or list.
 I wanted to do the same with the opening and closing prices, but had a problem with the syntax or something and I think excel wasn't recoginzing these as numerical values and I needed them for calculations.
 So I instead used the subroutine to temporarily store the values in cells alongside the ticker symbols and had the subroutine erase them when finishing.

+I did not work with anyone, but I did get some help debugging from a TA, Danila.
+He helped me to recognize that putting in MsgBox commands could help to identify where the code was being executed.
+This helped me to find the missing      Sheets(J).    that was preventing the code that worked on the first sheet perfectly from working on the remaining sheets.
+He also suggested setting up a button with a subroutine to erase the fields that were populated via the macro so that this could be done easily during debugging.